Argus-Labs/world-cli/README.md

 - https://github.com/charmbracelet/bubbletea for the tui framework
 - https://github.com/charmbracelet/bubbles for tui widgets that work with bubbletea

-Test with:
+All this does is clone the project.

+Test with these commands in the project dir run:
 1. `go build`
-2. `world-engine-cli new-project myproject`
+2. `./world-engine-cli new-project myproject`